cloudpilot-emu/cloudpilot-emu/web/embedded/doc/README.md

 Starting CloudpilotEmu with a ROM file will boot the device and go through the initial setup process (digitizer calibration, locale, etc.).

-If your goal in embedding the emulatur is running a particular application, then you are better off preparing a pre-booted session in CloudpilotEmu and using that with the embedded emulator.
+If your goal in embedding the emulator is running a particular application, then you are better off preparing a pre-booted session in CloudpilotEmu and using that with the embedded emulator.
 Note that you don't have to include all possible application that you might want to run in the session --- you can